For Intelligent and Higher Spectrum Efficiency: A Variable Packing Ratio Transmission System Based on Faster-than-Nyquist and Deep Learning: Numerical Results

-In this part, we provide the BER performance of the proposed transmission system, as shown in Fig. \ref{fig:ber}.
-In Alice-Bob and Alice-Eve link, maximum a priori probability (MAP) \cite{li2018reduced} is employed as the detection algorithm.
-And the BER in Nyquist-criterion system, which is shown in \emph{AWGN bound}, is also presented for comparison.

-As can be seen, Bob can achieve nearly the same BER performance as that in the ISI-free AWGN channel.
-For Eve, when $\alpha_E\ne\alpha_A$, he will neither be able to sample the received signals by the expected interval nor recovery the transmitted symbols.
-Although we assume that when $\alpha_E=\alpha_A$, Eve can sample the received signal at the accurate position without any sampling offset, the average BER of Alice-Eve link, as shown, is still poor enough.
-This result effectively proves the security of our proposed transmission.
+Fig \ref{fig:ber} demonstrates the BER performance of Alice-Bob and Alice-Eve links.
+As can be seen, the Alice-Bob link can achieve nearly the same BER performance as that in the ISI-free AWGN channel.
+For the Alice-Eve link, when $\alpha_E\ne\alpha_A$, it will not be able to sample the received signals by the expected interval.
+Despite the assumption that when $\alpha_E=\alpha_A$, sampling offset is not taken into consideration, the average BER of the Alice-Eve link is still poor enough.